Ten FAQs on building customer loyalty.

 - what you need to do to secure more business from them.

-5. Who should I give key account status to?
+6. Which customers should I give key account status to?

 A number of factors can make some customers more attractive than the rest - making them key accounts for your business.
-Current sales volume, by itself, is one measure but you also need to consider the potential for future business from the customer, in terms of volume growth, quality, delivery expectations and the support services they need.
+Current sales volume, by itself, is one measure, but you also need to consider the potential for future business from the customer, in terms of volume growth, quality, delivery expectations and the support services they need.

 Awarding key account privileges should mean more than just offering volume discounts.
 Key account customers will expect to get a fast-track service that is unavailable to others.
-Part of the package often involves providing each of them with a single point of contact who becomes their champion and who can pull out all the stops on their behalf.
+Part of the package often involves providing a named single point of contact, who becomes their champion and who can pull out all the stops on their behalf.

 Secondly, your employees should be highly competent in their field, so they can deal with each customer professionally and not waste their time.
 Customers do not like having to deal with people who cannot give answers on the spot, so empower your employees to make confident decisions - this will also send reassuring signals to customers.